mreider/am/agilemarkdown-project/users-can-be-created-deleted-and-changed.md

 Email: foo
 sent by @mreider at 2018-08-02 02:07 AM

+@mreider Misprint.
+Fixed.
+Sorry, I forgot to mention - you could use more simple command: am create user foo foo@foo.om am create user John Green john@foo.om
+--name and --email flags were for Pendulum, I've hidden them sent by @falconandy at 2018-08-02 10:10 AM

 @falconandy also - it looks like am delete-user foo won't work, but am delete-user foo@foo.om works.
 I was thinking both would work.
 The change-user command works perfectly, thanks. sent by @mreider at 2018-08-02 02:12 AM

+@mreider It works for me.
+Could you try with updated am, please? sent by @falconandy at 2018-08-02 10:10 AM

 ## Attachments